Tagliatelle al Ragù (Classic Italian Meat Sauce Recipe)

 Instructions

-• Brown the ground beef.
-Add the ground beef to the pot, breaking it up with a wooden spoon.
-Cook until the beef is browned all over, about 10 minutes.
+• Add the ground beef, breaking it up with a spoon.
+Cook until it is browned all over, about 10 minutes.
 Season with salt and pepper.

-• Add and caramelize the tomato paste.
-Stir in the tomato paste with the browned beef, letting it cook for a few minutes until it deepens in color and aroma.
+• Add the tomato paste to the browned beef and cook for 2–3 minutes, until it deepens in color and develops a rich aroma.

-• Deglaze with wine.
-Pour in the red wine, scraping up any browned bits from the bottom of the pot.
-Let it simmer until the wine reduces by half, about 5 minutes.
+• Pour in the red wine, scraping up any browned bits from the bottom of the pot.
+Simmer for about 5 minutes, until reduced by half.

-• Simmer the ragù.
-Add the crushed tomatoes, dried oregano, and bay leaf.
-Reduce the heat to low, cover partially, and let it simmer for at least 1 hour, stirring occasionally.
-You can leave this to cook for up to 4 hours.
+• Add the crushed tomatoes, oregano, and bay leaf.
+Reduce heat to low, cover partially, and simmer for at least 1 hour (up to 4), stirring occasionally.
+Keep the heat low so the sauce bubbles gently without burning on the bottom.

-• Cook the pasta:.
-About 15 minutes before serving, bring a large pot of salted water to a boil.
-Cook the tagliatelle according to the package instructions until al dente.
+• About 15 minutes before serving, bring a large pot of salted water to a boil.
+Cook the tagliatelle until al dente, following the package instructions.

-• Finish the ragù.
-Stir in the milk and 1/4 cup of Parmesan cheese.
-Let it simmer for another 5 minutes.
-Adjust the seasoning with salt and pepper as needed.
+• Stir in the milk and ¼ cup Parmesan.
+Simmer for 5 minutes, then adjust seasoning with salt and pepper.

-• Combine and serve.
-Drain the pasta, reserving about 1/2 cup of pasta water.
-Toss the tagliatelle with the ragù sauce, adding a bit of the reserved pasta water if needed to loosen the sauce.
-Garnish with fresh basil or parsley and more Parmesan cheese.
+• Drain the pasta, reserving ½ cup of water.
+Toss with the ragù, adding pasta water as needed to loosen.
+Top with fresh herbs and more Parmesan.

 Notes